IHE/RAD.IRA/input/pagecontent/volume-1.md

 > Note: Many actor requirements below assume an understanding of FHIRcast and how this profile uses it.
 Please refer to the [Concept section](https://profiles.ihe.net/RAD/IRA/volume-1.html#1xx41-concepts).

-#### 1:XX.1.1.0 General Actor Description

-TODO:
-All actors except Stateless Evidence Creator and Watcher require to support the interruption and resume requirements.

 #### 1:XX.1.1.1 Image Display

 The Image Display is responsible for presenting patients' studies and relevant information to the user so that the user can make diagnostic decisions on the studies.